 To access the Wekiva Parkway from Mount Dora, motorists will take SR 46 and use the loop interchange under construction now at SR 46 just east of Round Lake Road.
-The ramp is scheduled to be open to traffic by spring of 2018.
+The ramp will be open to traffic on March 31, 2018.

 6. What will change on SR 46 between Sorrento and Sanford